jimtang2/lab9.studio/README.md

-This is the source code for the frontend of [lab9.studio](https://lab9.studio), a staging website of different dev concepts.
+This repository stores the source code of the frontend of [lab9.studio](https://lab9.studio), a concept website built with ❤️.

 ## Current list of features:

-- Slick dashboard
-- Responsive UI
+- UI responsiveness: mobile and web
-- Dark mode
+- Dark and light theme modes
 - Server and client components
+- Server functions
-- Persistent states
+- Client localStorage states
+- Client SQLite state